Want to learn more about music lessons at Kanata/Stittsville’s U-Rock Music School? Here are the answers to (we hope) all your questions.

 Are you open every day for lessons?

-In the summer: We are open from 3pm to 7pm Mondays through Thursdays.
-We are closed on Fridays in summer only.
+In the summer: We are open from 3pm to 8pm Tuesdays through Thursdays.

 Are there many teachers and are they all musicians and qualified?